 Send Your News and Photos

 Submit your news and photos to firstname.lastname@example.org.
 Submissions will appear in Beloit College Magazine’s printed and online editions.
-The deadline for our fall edition is August 1.
+The deadline for our fall issue is Aug.
+15.

 Find your class